ck989/DHCP-and-TCP-state-machines/About.md

 The solution is implemented on a TM4C123GXL board using an ENC28J60 ethernet interface.

-2 Command-line Interface Requirements
+2 Command-line Interface (using putty software)

-The solution must provide a command-line interface using UART0 and configuring the device and reading out the status using Putty software.
-The command-line interface should support the following commands at a minimum: dhcp ON | OFF
+The solution is provided using a command-line interface using UART0 and configuring the device and reading out the status using Putty software.
+The command-line interface supports the following commands at a minimum: dhcp ON | OFF
 This command enables and disables DHCP mode and stores the mode persistently in EEPROM. dhcp dhcp REFRESH | RELEASE